Collaborative Learning Framework to Detect Attacks in Transactions and Smart Contracts: Experiment and Performance Analysis

 \item \textit{Re-entrancy (Re)}: When the SCs do not update their states before sending funds, attackers can recursively call the withdraw function to drain the SCs’ balances.
 Two types of \textit{Re} are single-function and cross-function.
 The single-function type happened and led to a loss of 3.6 million ETH in 2016.
 Both types of Re are performed in our dataset~\cite{swc}.

 \item \textit{Delegatecall (DeC)}: \textit{delegatecall()} is the mechanism to inherit functions, storage, and variables from other deployed SCs.
 If the inherited SCs are attacked, they will in-directly affect the main SC.
-To implement, we re-create the $2^{nd}$ Parity MultiSig Wallet attack~\cite{swc}.
+To implement, we re-create the $2^{\text{nd}}$ Parity MultiSig Wallet attack~\cite{swc}.
 In this attack, attackers took control and suicide the inherited SC.

 \item \textit{Function Default Visibility (FDV)}: If the programmers do not define the visibility of functions in SCs, it will default to the public.
 Thus, anyone can interact with those functions.
-For implementation, we perform the $1^{st}$ Parity MultiSig Wallet attack~\cite{swc}.
-In this attack, attackers took control of this SC through an FDV flaw. \end{itemize}
+For implementation, we perform the $1^{\text{st}}$ Parity MultiSig Wallet attack~\cite{swc}.
+In this attack, attackers took control of this SC through an \textit{FDV} flaw. \end{itemize}

 Table~\ref{tab:dataset} shows the number of samples in each class of our proposed dataset.
 The proportions of the samples in the classes are not balanced, e.g., the number of \textit{Re} samples is twice that of \textit{FDV}.
 Because \textit{Re} requires a series of attack transactions instead of only one attack transaction as in \textit{FDV}.
+We use~\textit{t}-Distributed Stochastic Neighbor Embedding ~(\textit{t}-SNE)~\cite{tsne} to visualize our designed BTAT in 3D and 2D, as shown in Fig.~\ref{fig:tsne}.
+In this figure, the points of all classes are randomly scattered and form non-linear lines.
+Additionally, we can see in Fig.~\ref{fig:2d} that numerous points of~\textit{FDV} and~\textit{DeC} overlap with each other, and the same scenario occurs with~\textit{Normal} and~\textit{Re}.
+These overlaps create significant challenges for attack detection in the next section.